SharedMobility/sharedmobility-archive/README.md

 [RideMap Bike Predict](https://github.com/SharedMobility/RideMap) - Address auto-lookup and weather conditions

+<b>You'll need a branch called gh-pages to publish</b>
+Otherwise the Master branch will appear.
+In GitHub Desktop choose "Branch > New Branch" and add one called gh-pages.

 <b>How to update your local branch (once you've forked an upstream master listed above):</b><br>
 In Github Desktop, choose menu Branch > Merge Into Current Branch > "upstream/master".<br>
 Then click "push origin" to move update into your fork on GitHub.<br>